 The main centre of Neerattupuram is now near Chakkulathukavu Devi Temple & Srambical House with lots of shops and buildings.
-Before that it was near M.R.
-Stores which was a whole-sale and retail shop of more than 60 years of old, but now permanently closed.
+Before that, it was near M.R.
+Stores which was a wholesale and retail store of more than 60 years of old, but now permanently closed.
 The old market was bigger than the existed one and people around Neerattupuram (even up to 10kms) used to come here for purchasing everything.
 Now there are many shops in each and every corner of places nearby Neerattupuram.

 Climate of Neerattupuram

-- February : Intermediate climate with very little rainfall mostly at evening & night
+- February: Intermediate climate with little rainfall mostly at evening & night

-Mostly during June month, due to heavy rainfall, the river in Neerattupuram will flood and almost all places will be under water.
-It’s very beautiful to see the river is flooding and the climate will be so cold due to extreme rain and flood, but the people here will suffer a lot on these day.
+Mostly during June month, due to heavy rains, the river in Neerattupuram will flood, and almost all places will be under water.
+It’s breathtaking to see the river is flooding and the climate will be so cold due to extreme rain and flood, but the people here will suffer a lot on these days.

-Majority of people of Neerattupuram is having a traditional culture.
-Men follow traditional culture of wearing Mundu or lunki as bottom dress and shirt or t-shirt as top dress.
-Women wear saari and young girls wear shaari or churidaar.
-On festival occasions, men wear Mundu and white shirt or Jubba and women wear white coloured Set Mundu Saree.
+The majority of people of Neerattupuram has a traditional culture.
+Men follow the traditional culture of wearing Mundu or Lungi as bottom dress and shirt or t-shirt as the top dress.
+Women wear Saari, and young girls wear Dhavani or Churidars.
+On festival occasions, men wear Mundu, and white shirt or Jubba and women wear Milky coloured Set Saree.
 Onam is the most common festival for all people here.
-Mostly December to February is the festival month of chakkulathukavu devi temple.
-Karthikapongala, a special function conducted in chakkulathukavu devi temple on Karthika day of virchikamasam (mostly November-December) of Malayalam month is very famous here and people allover south India come here for participating in this festival.
+Mostly December to February is the festival month of Chakkulathukavu Devi temple.
+Karthikapongala, a unique function conducted in Chakkulathukavu Devi temple on Karthika day of Virchikamasam (mostly November-December) of Malayalam month is very famous here, and people all over South India come here for participating in this festival.

-- The main sports club of Neerattupuram is Friends Sports and Arts Club.
+The leading sports club of Neerattupuram is Friends Sports and Arts Club.

 Lodging in Neerattupuram

-There are some lodge/tourist home in Neerattupuram.
+There are many tourist homes or lodges in Neerattupuram.
 The main among them are

 - M.R.
 Tourist Home [Permanently Closed] ★★★★★